Accelerated BSN FAQs

 How long is the Accelerated BSN program?

 The program is 12 months.
-Students start in summer II, then go in the fall, spring, and finish in summer I term.
+Students start in Summer II and finish in the Summer I term of the following year.

 What is your TEAS Testing Policy and how do I sign-up for the test?